 Owner Builder Construction Loans as well as all new home construction loans are difficult to obtain because construction mortgage lenders fear you won't finish your new home or major remodeling project and if you do, it will be way over your estimated cost to build...because you or your builder don't have enough experience or track record that proves otherwise.

 In my book, "Be Your Own House Contractor" I say that the hardest part of building my 1st house was getting the construction financing.
 I was humiliated, laughed at, and called crazy by LENDERS!

-Back then, you had to have excellent credit, 25% of the total cost as a down payment (no sweat equity allowed), a very detailed estimate of the cost to build, and the loan could not exceed 75% of the total project cost or (subject to completion) appraised value when finished.
+Back then, as now, you had to have excellent credit, 25% of the total cost as a down payment (no sweat equity allowed), a very detailed estimate of the cost to build, and the loan could not exceed 75% of the total project cost or (subject to completion) appraised value when finished.

 I persevered and finally convinced a local banker that I was capable, had 25% down, credit worthy and bound and determined to see the job through to its end...the only thing missing was the money.